snail123815/IBL-bioinfomatics-wiki/README.md

 https://myst-parser.readthedocs.io/en/latest/intro.html

-After a page is added, please create link in the `{toctree}` section of `index.md` file.

 ## How to make changes

 ### Prerequisites

 Clone this repository to your local machine.
-Make sure you have a python environment which has the following prerequisites:
+Make sure you have a python environment which has the following prerequisites (use pip install):

 - sphinx
 - myst-parser
+- sphinx-copybutton
-- sphinxcontrib-mermaid (not yet used)
+- sphinxcontrib-mermaid

 Sphinx is a documentation generator that translates a set of plain text source files into output document.
 For us, is to translate markdown files to HTML files.
 Sphnix document can be found [here](https://www.sphinx-doc.org/en/master/usage/quickstart.html).